 So those colored eggs that you see aren’t actually easter eggs, they are actually “Brotzeit Eier” – hard-boiled eggs that you eat for lunch or dinner with some bread and cold cuts.
 So that’s the first mystery solved.
 They are plain old hard-boiled eggs.
 Actually quite convenient if you ask me.

 So if you are of the American persuasion, you’ll be used to buying your eggs from a refrigerated section.
-Americans do this because their eggs (if they come from a farm with a certain amount of chickens) are legally required to be washed before they are sold – and as Americans like to do, they wash them with chlorine (just like their chicken – thats why its banned in Europe).
-The washing process kills of some of the salmonella that might be sticking to those eggs.
+Americans do this because their eggs (if they come from a farm with a certain amount of chickens) are legally required to be washed before they are sold – and as Americans like to do, they wash them with chlorine (similar to their chicken – thats why the sale of it is banned in Europe).
+The washing process kills some of the salmonella that might be sticking to those eggs.

 I think I can speak for most Germans and say, I don’t want to die from Salmonella – but there’s a different process involved here.
-When you chlorine wash your eggs, you destroy the preventative coating of the egg, making it vulnerable – and thats why refrigeration is required.
+When you chlorine wash your eggs, you destroy the protective coating of the egg, making it vulnerable – and thats why refrigeration is required.
 In Germany, they straight up leave the egg as it is.

 The rudimentary cleaning aspect is then taken care of throughout the supply chain process, hence why you might often find feathers and dirt still attached to some eggs when you buy them.
 With the protective layer still attached to the egg, you don’t need to refrigerate them.
 The number of egg related Salmonella cases is about the same in the US and Germany – so each to their own.

 Heres another fun fact: Did you know Berlins shortest street – the Eiergasse (Literally Egg-Alley) is 266 eggs long and dates back to the 12th Century?